sjtuyinjie/EKF_GI_IM_Dataset/README.md

 ## 4.ACKNOWLEGEMENT
-Key Laboratory of Satellite Navigation and Mobile Communication Fusion Technology, Ministry of Industry and Information Technology, Beihang University
+Thank Key Laboratory of Satellite Navigation and Mobile Communication Fusion Technology, Ministry of Industry and Information Technology, Beihang University for support!